Frederick Miner Sr. is thought to have been born in 1777, the son of Western Pennsylvania pioneers Jacob and Maria (Nein) Minerd Sr.

 Frederick also bought his own separate farm in mid-October 1813, agreeing to pay the price of $334.40.
 Brother Daniel also bought a separate farm near on what now is the town of Mt.
 Perry, which he sold after a few years.

-Frederick and Daniel only kept the jointly held farm for a few years, and on May 10, 1817, one Henry Gordon made the final payment, giving him title to the land.
+Frederick and Daniel only kept the jointly held farm for a few years, presumably holding it on speculation.
+On May 10, 1817, after they had owned it for five years, they completed their sale to one Henry Gordon who made the final payment, giving him title to the land.

 Five years after Frederick received his land patent, heartache rocked the family when wife Betsy died at the age of 40 on May 4, 1822.
 Her grave marker, misspelled "Minner," is seen here, one of the oldest known gravestones in our family.